 Attending a medical assistant school could help create a path to a new career in the medical field.
 The Medical Assistant Diploma program at Brightwood College is career-focused to help you reach your goals.
-In addition, our program can prepare eligible students for the exam to become a certified medical assistant.

 It takes a specific set of skills and a working knowledge of medical terminology to work in the healthcare field.
 You need education and training to help you stand out from other candidates.
 In our medical assistant certification program, we equip you with the clinical and administrative skills that could help you successfully enter the field.